Rudolph Valentino: Public image

-Men may have wanted to act like Fairbanks, but they copied Valentino's look.
-A man with perfectly greased-back hair was called a "Vaselino".

-Some journalists were still calling his masculinity into question, going on at length about his pomaded hair, his dandyish clothing, his treatment of women, his views on women, and whether he was effeminate or not.
+Some journalists were still calling his "masculinity" into question, going on at length about his pomaded hair, his dandyish clothing, his treatment of women, his views on women, and whether he was "effeminate".

 Valentino hated these stories and was known to carry clippings of the newspaper articles around with him and criticize them.

 In July 1926, the Chicago Tribune reported that a vending machine dispensing pink talcum powder (face powder) had appeared in an upscale hotel's men's washroom.
-An editorial that followed used the story to protest the feminization of American men, and blamed the talcum powder on Valentino and his films.
-The piece infuriated Valentino and he challenged the writer to a boxing match, since dueling was illegal.
+An editorial that followed used the story to protest the supposed feminization of American men, and blamed the talcum powder on Valentino and his films.
+The piece infuriated Valentino and he challenged the writer to his choice of a boxing or wrestling match, since dueling was illegal.
 Neither challenge was answered.

 Shortly afterward, Valentino met with journalist H. L. Mencken for advice on how best to deal with the incident.
-Mencken advised Valentino to "let the dreadful farce roll along to exhaustion," but Valentino insisted the editorial was "infamous".
+Mencken advised Valentino to "let the dreadful farce roll along to exhaustion", but Valentino insisted the editorial was "infamous".

 Mencken found Valentino to be likable and gentlemanly and wrote sympathetically of him in an article published in The Baltimore Sun a week after Valentino's death:

 After Valentino challenged the Tribune's anonymous writer to a boxing match, the New York Evening Journal boxing writer, Frank O'Neill, volunteered to fight in his place.
 Valentino won the bout, which took place on the roof of New York's Ambassador Hotel.